Chromatic polynomials and bialgebras of graphs: Introduction

-The morphisms $\phi_0$ and $\phi_1$ and the attached characters are described in the second section.
-We first prove that, for any graph $G$, $\lambda_0(G)=1$, and $\phi_1(G)$ is the chromatic polynomial $P_{chr}(G)$ (proposition \ref{prop9} and theorem \ref{theo11}).
-This characterizes the chromatic polynomial as the unique polynomial invariant on graphs compatible with the product $m$ and both coproducts $\Delta$ and $\delta$.
-The character attached to the chromatic polynomial is consequently now called the chromatic character and denoted by $\lambda_{chr}$.
-The action of $\mgr$ is used to prove that for any graph $G$:
+Moreover, the action of $\mgr$ over $E_{\hgr\rightarrow\Q[X]}$ is free of rank 1, with $\phi_1$ as a generator. \end{enumerate} The morphism $\phi_1$ is described in the second section: for any graph $G$, $\phi_1(G)$ is the chromatic polynomial $P_{chr}(G)$ (Theorem \ref{theo11}).
+This characterizes the chromatic polynomial as the unique polynomial invariant on graphs compatible with both bialgebraic structures.
+To this morphim is attached a character denoted by $\lambda_{chr}$, which allows to reconstruct $P_{chr}$ trough the action of $\mgr$: for any graph $G$,

-where the sum is over a family of equivalences $\sim$ on the set of vertices of $G$, $cl(\sim)$ is the number of equivalence classes of $\sim$, and $G|\sim$ is a graph obtained by restricting $G$ to the classes of $\sim$ (corollary \ref{cor12}).
-Therefore, the knowledge of the chromatic character implies the knowledge of the chromatic polynomial; we give a formula for computing this chromatic character on any graph with the notion (used in Quantum Field Theory) of forests, through the antipode of a quotient of $(\hgr,m,\delta)$, see proposition \ref{prop13}.
-We show how to compute the chromatic polynomial and the chromatic character of a graph by induction on the number of edges by an extraction-contraction of an edge in proposition \ref{prop18}: we obtain an algebraic proof of this classical result, which is classically obtained by a combinatorial study of colorings of $G$.
-As consequences, we obtain proofs of Rota's result on the sign of the coefficients of a chromatic polynomial (corollary \ref{cor19}) and of Stanley's interpretation of values at negative integers of a chromatic polynomial in corollary \ref{cor24}.
-The link with Rota's proof is made via the lattice attached to a graph, defined in proposition \ref{prop14}.\\
+where the sum is over a family of equivalences $\sim$ on the set of vertices of $G$, $cl(\sim)$ is the number of equivalence classes of $\sim$, and $G|\sim$ is a graph obtained by restricting $G$ to the classes of $\sim$ (Corollary \ref{cor12}).
+Moreover, the inverse of $\lambda_{chr}$ for the convolution associated to the coproduct $\delta$ is the character $\lambda_0$ which sends any graph to $1$, whereas the inverse of $\lambda_{chr}$ for the convolution associated to the coproduct $\delta$ is related to acyclic orientations of graphs and allows to describe the antipode of $(\hgr,m,\Delta)$, see Corollary \ref{corantipode}.
+Therefore, the knowledge of the chromatic character implies the knowledge of the chromatic polynomial; we give a formula for computing this chromatic character on any graph with the notion (used in Quantum Field Theory) of forests, through the antipode of a quotient of $(\hgr,m,\delta)$, see Proposition \ref{prop13}.
+We give a Hopf-algebraic proof of the classical way to compute the chromatic polynomial by induction on the number of edges by an extraction-contraction of an edge in Proposition \ref{prop15}, and deduce a similar way to compute the chromatic character.
+As consequences, we obtain proofs of Rota's result on the sign of the coefficients of a chromatic polynomial (Corollary \ref{cor19}) and of Stanley's interpretation of values at negative integers of a chromatic polynomial in Corollary \ref{cor24}.
+The link with Rota's proof is made via the lattice attached to a graph, defined in Proposition \ref{prop16}.\\